pkardas/notes/books/refactoring.md

 *// A guard clause is simply a check that immediately exits the function, either with a return statement or an exception.*

-REPLACE CONDITIONAL WITH POLYMORPHISM - It is possible to put logic in superclasses which allows to reason about it without having to worry about the variants.
-Each variant case can be put in in a subclass.
+REPLACE CONDITIONAL WITH POLYMORPHISM - It is possible to put logic in superclasses which allows reasoning about it without having to worry about the variants.
+Each variant case can be put in a subclass.
 Complex conditional logic can be improved using polymorphism.
 This feature can be overused, basic conditional logic should use basic conditional statements.